Make your next open house a success by having a selection of open house signs and supplies.

 If they are not provided by your Broker my suggestion would be to buy them in bulk.
 You can also buy a reusable canister of helium, or perhaps two so you will always have that on hand.

-What I usually do is put out signs on the day of the event.
+What I usually do is put out open house signs on the day of the event.
 I will go over earlier in the morning and put the directional signs out saying “open house Sunday” or “open house today” and then put two balloons on each directional sign.
-I also place balloons on the listing sign too.
+I also place balloons on the listing sign too including by any other open house signs that I use.
 (I do those leading up to the entrance when I arrive for the event)

 Placing the balloons early allows me to be able to put them out when I’m in a more casual dress not getting hot and sweaty.
 Then when I arrive for the open house, I’m ready to go as that time-consuming task is done.